valohai/docs/source/tutorials/quick-start-keras.rst

 Congratulations on running actual machine learning code on the cloud!

-For next steps we would encourage reading about :doc:`the core concepts of Valohai platform </core-concepts>` to gain better understanding of all the bells and whistles.
+For next steps we would encourage reading about :doc:`the core concepts of Valohai platform </core-concepts>` to gain a better understanding of all the bells and whistles.